maxvolovikov/Booking/README.md

 3. [Development](#development)

 ## Usage
-To see this module in action you will need to began a localhost node server by using the command
+To see this module in action you will need to began a localhost node server.
+It is currently setup to point at <localhost:3000>.
+If you wish to make changes the file is located at '/server/server.js'

+Run to start node.js server
 ```
 npm start
 ```